crumplecup/crumplecup.github.io/content/latex_flow.md

 ![CocList outline](/coclist_outline.png)

 My `init.vim` takes heavy inspiration from the [configuration](https://github.com/jonhoo/configs/blob/master/editor/.config/nvim/init.vim) file of Jon Gjenset, from the [Crust of Rust](https://www.youtube.com/playlist?list=PLqbS7AVVErFiWDOAVrPt7aYmnuuOLYvOa) series.
+There are general quality of life improvements (not specific to LaTeX) that I have omitted, and large sections that are specific to Rust.
+The file has grown to several hundred lines of code, but the few lines I have shared here should be enough to set up a LaTeX workflow.
+Let me know if I missed your favorite plugin, or feel free to share your favorite trick.
+What is your LaTeX flow?